UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

     ```bash
     ssh sven@rackham.uppmax.uu.se
     ```

+- Do **not** load a Python mododule: it is the point of this exercise to see what happens if you forget to do so!

 - Copy-paste the first script in that section to a script on Rackham.
   Below is a copy of that script: